 The biggest challenge facing any host city or country for a major sport event is the cost.
-Sporting spectacles have become more extravagant affairs and the sheer cost associated with hosting the event can be off-putting for governments who fear economic destabilization.
+Sporting spectacles have become more extravagant affairs.
+The sheer cost associated with hosting the event can be off-putting for governments who fear economic destabilisation.
 It took the city of Montreal almost 30 years to repay the debts from hosting the 1976 Olympics!
-The cost of hosting the Rio Olympic Games in 2016 is estimated to be around $12 billion, a major part of which was spent on infrastructure.
-India would face a similar challenge being a country that cannot boast of state-of-the-art infrastructure as of today.
+The cost of hosting the Rio Olympic Games in 2016 is estimated to be around $12 billion.
+A major part of this was spent on infrastructure.
+India would face a similar challenge being a country that cannot boast of state-of-the-art infrastructure.
 Moreover, if Rio is to be taken as an example again, what happens to the infrastructure post-Olympics?
 Will India be a country after 2032 where there will be regular high-level participation in lesser known sports which then will have world-class facilities?

 Olympics and its impact on the crowd

 One more potentially flawed assumption is that an event like the Olympics could foster greater participation in sports.
 A research titled âThe Olympic Games and raising sports participation: a systematic review of evidence and an interrogation of policy for a demonstration effectâ concluded that there was no evidence of increased participation in sports in the UK post the London 2012 Olympics.
 However, it did foster re-engagement in sports for a certain section of society.
 Should India be making such a huge investment with the hope of achieving increased participation when the UK failed to pull it off?
 The demonstration effect of such an event can be utilized to increase participation with proper policies in place.
 But, will the Indian government be in a position to invest further to put these policies to practice?
 Instead, does it make more socio-economic sense to invest directly in grassroots sports and accessible sporting infrastructure?